- Which company has the cheapest car insurance in New Jersey for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in New Jersey?
+Who is considered a high-risk driver in New Jersey?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in New Jersey with a DUI
+What company offers the cheapest car insurance in New Jersey after a DUI?

 Although many insurance companies provide coverage after a DUI, NJM offers the most affordable rate at $1,732 a year.